dilishakhan/emotion-detector/README.md

 Emotion Detection from Face

+Objectives:

+To build a deep learning model for emotion classification

+To perform real-time emotion detection using webcam

+To apply computer vision and machine learning techniques

 Project Overview:

 This project detects human emotions in real-time using facial expressions.
 It uses a Convolutional Neural Network (CNN) trained on the FER-2013 dataset.

 Dataset download link: https://www.kaggle.com/datasets/xavier00/fer2013-facial-expression-recognition-dataset?resource=download

+Dataset includes:

+Images: ~35,000

+Format: Grayscale

+Size: 48 × 48 pixels

 Features: